Technigo/project-news-site/README.md

 # News Site

-A responsive SPA in the form of a magazine including header, main news and other news.
+A responsive single page application in the form of a magazine including header, main news and other news.

+Built during Technigo Boot Camp fall 2020, project 2 out of 21.

 ## The problem